 The MG6 benefits from UK engineering expertise, so is tuned to suit British roads

 However, MG’s UK design team has given the car its own nose, with a big MG octagon badge up front, a narrow grille and angular headlights.
 There’s another grille under the front bumper, while subtle curves are formed along the sides.
 At the back, the high-set tail has a steeply raked rear windscreen and the bumper features a large, black, diffuser-style finish.
-Overall, we think the MG is more stylish than the awkward-looking rival Chevrolet Cruze.
+A facelift in 2015 gave more angular front and rear bumpers, LED daytime running lights and LED light clusters giving a smarter appearance.

 As well as having design input from the UK, the MG6 benefits from our engineering expertise, and has been tuned to better suit British roads.
 UK cars differ from their Chinese counterparts, with revised spring and damper settings, new anti-roll bars and faster steering, and these tweaks mean the MG6 is entertaining on the road.